 Weekly Bulletin & Net

 Club volunteers transmit the Amateur Radio Newsline and/or ARRL Audio News bulletin on Tuesdays at 7:00 PM ET (except for meeting nights), on the W4WVP 2-meter repeater.
 A club net follows at about 7:20 PM.

 The repeater transmits on 145.47 MHz and receives on 144.87 MHz.
 A PL (CTCSS) tone of 107.2 Hz is required on your 144.87 MHz signal to access the repeater.

 All licensed amateurs are invited to check into the net.
-Are you interested in becoming a Net Control Station (NCS)?
-Contact Mike Callaham, NW3V on the net. or by emailing nw3v [at] arrl [dot] org .
+If you are interested in serving as Net Control Station (NCS), contact Mike Callaham, NW3V, on the net. or by emailing nw3v [at] arrl [dot] org .